bekcpear/z16/README.md

    z16 init <a-instance> [<more-instances>...]
    ```

-   When initializing instances, z16 will check the path of directory which contains instances from it's configuration file.
-You can configure the path by yourself.
+   When initializing instances, z16 will get the path of directory which contains instances from its basic configuration file.

-   And then, z16 will create the instance directory under the path (the directory name is the same as the instance name) and make a commented local config file for this instance.
+   And then, z16 will create the instance directory under the path (the directory name is the same as the instance name) and make a commented local configuration file for this instance.

-3. Put your files in the proper instance directory, and modify the local configuration file of the instance (the default name is `.z16.l.conf`), especially the `parentdir` config.
+3. **Put your files in the proper instance directory, and modify the local configuration file of the instance, especially the `parentdir` config.**

 4. Now you can load the configured instance(s):